 d) Reformulating learners’ texts or part of their texts

 Reformulation is a type of corrective feedback where the teacher reconstructs the learners’ text or part of their text containing linguistic errors.
 Personally, I rarely use this strategy, but when I do, I mostly focus on sentence structure in short paragraph writing activities.
 When teaching around 160 high school ESL learners, it is impossible to reconstruct part of my students’ texts.
 Instead, I locate the most critical errors such as sentence fragments and run-ons and address them in class so that all students practice identifying and correcting these types of errors.

 To promote a more accurate language use, students' response to the provided corrections is an important element of corrective feedback.
 One way to make sure that learners read the teacher's comments is asking them to correct and improve their texts based on the feedback provided.
 For instance, instead of writing lengthy comments, I prefer using error codes to locate students' mistakes.
 Then, I require them to correct and revise their written productions.

 Nevertheless, teachers should not only point to linguistic errors in students’ texts, but they should also offer feedback on the development, pertinence, and organization of ideas.
 Although accuracy of writing is crucial to convey a clear message, we should not forget that feedback on content and style is equally important to help students master writing skills.

-To provide metalinguistic corrective feedback on my students’ writing, I use the following Colour-Coded Error Correction Code and Feedback Tools, a resource that is available in my Teachers Pay Teachers store.
+To provide metalinguistic corrective feedback on my students’ writing, I often use the following Colour-Coded Error Correction Code and Feedback Tools, a resource that is available in my Teachers Pay Teachers store.
 In addition, my ESL Assessment Tools Bundle offers a plethora of practical tools to monitor learners' progress and evaluate their performance.

 What are your favourite error correction strategies to improve your ESL/ELA learners writing skills?
 Please share your tips.